aristoteleo/dynamo-release/README.md

 dyn.pl.line_integral_conv(adata)
 ```

-Potential landscape is an intuitive concept that is widely used in various discipline.
+Potential landscape is an intuitive concept that is widely used in various disciplines.
 It provides a global description of cell state stability.
 Once we learnt vector field, dynamo allows you
-to map the potential landscape and the least action path that convert from any cell type (state) to any other cell type (state) with the highest probability.
+to map the potential landscape and the least action paths that convert from any cell types (states) to any other cell types (states) with the highest probability.
 You can experiment it via the `dyn.tl.Potential` and
 the `dyn.tl.action` function.
 ```python
 # eigth step: map potential landscape